briansmith/ring/BUILDING.md

 The `slow_tests` feature runs additional tests that are too slow to run during a normal edit-compile-test cycle.

-The `test_logging` feature prints out additional logging information during tests, in particular the contents of the test input files, as tests execute.
+The `test_logging` feature prints out the input test vectors when a test fails.
-When a test fails, the most recently-logged stuff indicates which test vectors failed.
-This isn't enabled by default because it uses too much memory on small targets, due to the way that Rust buffers the output until (unless) the test fails.
-For small (embedded) targets, use
-`cargo test --release --no-run --features=test_logging` to build the tests, and then run the tests on the target with `<executable-name> --nocapture' to see the log.

 [#321]: https://github.com/briansmith/ring/pull/321